Astig-1982/The-Quiz-Project/README.md

 ### Five different sections:

-I've decided to use five different sections that will be hidden from the user and only visible when they are called.
+I've decided to use five different sections that will be hidden from the user and only visible when they are 'called'.
 Only one section at a time is visible to the user.
 This makes - in my opinion - the game and the navigations through menus more intuitive.

 **Implementaion**:

-The sections are hidden or shown by using the jQuery methods show() and hide().
-They are called at certain events during the game.
+The sections are hidden or made visible by using the jQuery methods show() and hide().
+They are 'called' at certain events during the game.
 For example, upon clicking on the 'START QUIZ' button from the landing page, the main section will hide and the category section will be displayed.

 ### Display of quote: